-The Calculation of Slopes, Tangents, and Changes in a Function
+The Calculation of Slopes, Tangents, or Changes in a Function

 The formula is derived as follows, paying homage to Leibniz' convention for $\Delta$, or Delta, which is the first letter of the greek word for difference, diffeo, which is to signify the value being the change in whatever is formulaically contiguous immediately to its right: given $f(x)=x^n$ then we calculate the change in $f$ at $x$ for an arbitrary deviation from $x$ by $dx$, the arbitrariness in this case will be such that the distance from $x$ will be measured but much less than unity, algebraically.
 One can think about the derivative of $f_n$ at $x$ as being associated with a right-triangle, where the tangent is the hypotenuse, and the right-angle sides are the rise and run.